Harshini-9/Indian-Sign-Language-Detection/README.md

   The project follows a structured pipeline from data collection to real-time gesture recognition:
   1. Data Collection

-     The sign language followed in the project is refrered from this.
+     The sign language followed in the project is refrered from this image.

      ![Reference](https://github.com/Harshini-9/Indian-Sign-Language-Detection/blob/main/ISL_ML_PROJECT/ISL_gestures.jpg)